-The sensor network is laid out across the city (or gallery) to collect and monitor the data ie temperature, light, pressure, noise, and the sound of the city (or gallery) .
+The sensor network is laid out across the city (or gallery) to collect the data ie temperature, light, pressure, noise, and the sound of the city (or gallery) .

-For the past ten years I have been researching wireless sensor networks.
+I have been researching wireless sensor networks since 2004 for this project.
 I have developed the software and I can place sensor hardware to make these installations.
 This is the physical entity that one can see and hear to experience the real time and passage of time.

-I use 40 motes sensors in a network. (this is technology I already have developed).
-This is tested, and I have custom built software that gathers data and places the data online via a java proxy server.
+I use 40 motes sensors in a network and I have custom built software that gathers data and places the data online via a java proxy server.
 This then allows me to make artworks with the data.
 The data include GPS positions, humidity, noise, temperature, light, of the space and the surrounding environment.
 The interactions of all this data, controlled via interfaces that can re-form and re-contextualise experiences in real time.
 Representations of these data sets allow unique understanding of the gallery and the urban environment in real time.

 The data is also used to create the visualizations in an open source environment.
 Because the data is networked other online users can also re- interpret the data and interrogate the various sensors in the network as this is open source as well (via xml streams online).
 The sensor network takes a constant stream of data which is published onto an online environment where each different interface makes representations of the XML and this is used to make an offline and one line artwork.
 I have tested the sensors, I have written custom software and the main boards are built.
 The sensors monitor temperature, sounds, noise, light, vibration, humidity, and GPS.